Piderman/mattycollins.com.au/_drafts/sidebar-enhancements.md

 I was after something with more control, what if there wasn't even anything related to this post?
 While this is an edge-case with a bit of work it could still be taken care of.

 ## Improved call to action
 You know that feeling when you are watching a new TV series, how easy it is to watch another episode?
 So often you say <q>one more</q> and suddenly it's 3am.
 That's what I was after.
-Keeping the reader's interest and leading them somewhere specific after an action[^2] to keep them engaged in the content while their mind is still focused on it, rather than pondering what to do next...
+Keeping the reader's interest and leading them somewhere specific after an action[^2].
+Keeping them engaged in the content while their mind is still focused on it, rather than pondering what to do next...

 ![finding nemo animated gif](/content/images/now-what.gif)